StevensonM/100-days-of-python/Day 2: Tip Calculator/README.md

-This simple calculator tells you how much the meal costs per person, including the tip.
+This simple Python calculator tells you how much a meal costs per person, including the tip.
+I utilized type conversions and F strings to accomplish this.

 ![](tip-generator-gif.gif)